RAF Lossiemouth: Facilities

 BAE Systems operates the Typhoon Training Facility (North), which is home to four Emulated Deployable Cockpit Trainer (EDCT) flight simulators.
 The expansion of the facility from two to four EDCTs was completed in April 2018.
 During the Tornado's tenure at Lossiemouth, the station was home to two Tornado GR4 flight simulators, operated by Thales UK.

 Aviation fuel is supplied to Lossiemouth through a 40.6 mi-stretch of the CLH Pipeline System which connects the airfield to a fuel depot in Inverness.

-In common with other military establishments in Scotland and Northern Ireland, CarillionAmey, a joint venture between Carillion and Amey, provide hard facilities management and maintenance at Lossiemouth.